 Bring your marriage back to life before conflict and detachment leads to its collapse.
-Dr. Ken Newberger offers couples a cutting-edge alternative to traditional marriage counseling.
-Early on, with the aid of three sophisticated assessment tools, Dr. Newberger uncovers a trove of information about each of you and your relationship.
-The results of these assessments allow him to immerse himself into your lives much more quickly and with a deeper understanding compared to traditional marriage counseling.
-Click to view his modern alternative to conventional marriage counseling.
+Dr. Ken Newberger offers couples an effective, cutting-edge alternative to traditional marriage counseling.
+With the aid of three sophisticated assessment tools, similar to x-rays of the body, Dr. Newberger is able to peer deeply into your relationship.
+The results of these assessments allow him to immerse himself into your lives much more quickly and with a deeper understanding than would otherwise be the case.
+Click to view his distinctive alternative to conventional marriage counseling.

 Marriage Counselors: Startling Finding

 You may be surprised to learn that in a survey of marriage therapists, over 60 percent said they were neutral as to whether a couple stays married or gets divorced.
 Only one-third agreed with the statement,